-There are three (3) matters scheduled for a vote:
+There are two (2) matters scheduled for a vote:

-- 1. To elect five (5) members to our Board of Directors; - 2.
-To ratify the appointment of BF Borgers CPA PC, as our independent registered public accounting firm for our fiscal year ending December 31, 2024; and - 3.
-To amend our 2021 Omnibus Equity Incentive Plan to increase the number of shares of Class A common stock reserved and available for awards thereunder.
+- 1. To elect six (6) members to our Board of Directors; and - 2.
+To ratify the appointment of Fruci & Associates, PLLC, as our independent registered public accounting firm for our fiscal year ending December 31, 2025.